MiriNajme/PM4Moodle/METHODOLOGY_AND_CASE_STUDY.md

 ---

-## 5. Process Improvement & Support
+## 5. Process Improvement and Support

 Based on our analysis of the real-world data: